etcd-io/etcd/contrib/kubernetes/README.md

 ## Example instructions

 These examples assume a single node kubernetes installation and use local storage to define the persistent volumes.
-A production environment with multiple nodes need network accessible storage, such as EBS on AWS, or a Persistent Disk on GCE.
+A production environment with multiple nodes needs network accessible storage, such as EBS on AWS, or a Persistent Disk on GCE.

 ### Setup Kubernetes